White Castle Impossible Slider Calories & Ingredients

 My Personal Opinion

 The Impossible Slider is not my favorite burger-type sandwich.
 I’m simply not a fan of eating something that’s engineered to taste like something else.
-I would prefer to eat nicely seasoned grilled vegetables that taste like vegetables.

 And, if I want to enjoy a cheeseburger for lunch or dinner, I would simply order a cheeseburger.
 Other than for taste-testing purposes, I would not bother ordering a plant-based burger(ish) sandwich.

-In terms of flavor, in my opinion, the Impossible product, will never beat a flame-grilled fresh meat patty.
 That said, I fully understand and respect that there are many people who follow a diet without red meat as well as others who exclude all foods made with animal products.
+So we would love to hear from others who have tasted this sandwich.

 Have You Ordered the Impossible Slider?